Book a meeting

 The guidance provides a valuable safe harbor, but only for those who can substantiate beneficial ownership on a transaction-by-transaction basis.

-Disclaimer: This newsletter is for general information only.
+Disclaimer: This article is for general information only.
 It does not constitute legal or tax advice.
 Readers should consult with qualified advisors to assess the application of this guidance to their specific facts and structures.

 Topics